FENECON Industrial XL Operating Instructions

 Residual risks:

-Incorrect operation can lead to serious injury or death.
+A malfunction can result in serious injury or death.

-Incorrect operation can lead to material damage.
-Before switching on the system, make sure that
+Before switching on the system, make sure that:

 The following components must be installed or connected by the operator: